ddoberne/statcast_highlight_tool/README.md

                             daily = False, ascending = False, max_duration = 20)
 ```

+The return value for this function will be the name of the video file created, which defaults to ```compilation.mp4```.

 Parameters are described here:
 * ```start_date``` and ```end_date```: The start and end dates of the search.
 * ```n_highlights```: The top n clips to get.